Photo from Unsplash

 Morning

-It is a delightful and profitable occupation to mark the hand of God in the lives of ancient saints, and to observe His goodness in delivering them, His mercy in pardoning them, and His faithfulness in keeping His covenant with them.
+It is a delightful and beneficial practice to reflect on how God worked in the lives of the saints of old, noticing His goodness in delivering them, His mercy in pardoning them, and His faithfulness in keeping His covenant with them.

-Let us review our own lives.
-Surely in these, we may discover some happy incidents, refreshing to ourselves and glorifying to our God.
-Have you had no deliverances?
-Have you passed through no rivers, supported by the divine presence?
-Have you walked through no fires unharmed?
-Have you had no spiritual manifestations of Christ to your heart?
-Have you had no choice favors?
-The God who gave Solomon the desire of his heart—has He never listened to you and answered your requests?
-That God of lavish bounty of whom David sang, “Who satisfies your mouth with good things,” has He never satiated you with fatness?
-Have you never been made to lie down in green pastures?
-Have you never been led by the still waters?
+Let’s review our own lives.
+Surely we can find moments where God’s kindness has shone brightly, where His works have refreshed our souls and brought glory to His name.
+Have you not experienced deliverance?
+Haven’t you passed through deep waters, supported by His divine presence?
+Have you walked through fires without being burned?
+Have you received spiritual revelations of Christ in your heart?
+Have you not received special blessings?
+The God who gave Solomon the desires of his heart—has He never heard and answered your prayers?
+The God of abundant goodness, of whom David sang, “Who satisfies your mouth with good things,” has He never filled you with His rich blessings?
+Have you never been led to rest in green pastures or beside still waters?

-Surely the goodness of God has been the same to us as to the saints of old.
+Surely God’s goodness has been as abundant to us as it was to the saints of old.
 Let us, then, weave His mercies into a song.
-Let us take the pure gold of thankfulness, and the jewels of praise and make them into another crown for the head of Jesus.
-Let our souls give forth music as sweet and as exhilarating as came from David’s harp, while we praise the Lord—whose mercy endures forever!
+Let us gather the pure gold of thankfulness and the jewels of praise to create another crown for Jesus.
+May our souls sing with as much joy and sweetness as David’s harp while we praise the Lord, whose mercy endures forever!

 Evening

-And God divided the light from the darkness. — Gen 1:4
+And God saw that the light was good, and He separated the light from the darkness. — Gen 1:4 BSB

 A believer has two principles at work within him.
-In his natural state, he was subject to one principle only, which was darkness; now light has entered, and the two principles disagree.
-Mark the apostle Paul’s words in the seventh chapter of Romans, “I find this law at work: When I want to do good, evil is right there with me.
-For in my inner being I delight in God’s law; but I see another law at work in the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin at work within my members.”
-How has this state of things come to pass?
+In his natural state, he was governed by just one—darkness.
+But now that light has entered, the two principles are in conflict.
+Consider the apostle Paul’s words in Romans 7: “I find this law at work: When I want to do good, evil is right there with me.
+For in my inner being, I delight in God’s law, but I see another law at work in my members, waging war against the law of my mind and making me a prisoner of the law of sin at work within my members.”
+How did this internal struggle come about?

 “The Lord divided the light from the darkness.”
-Darkness, by itself, is quiet and undisturbed but when the Lord sends in light, there is a conflict, for the one is in opposition to the other—a conflict which will never cease until the believer is altogether light in the Lord.
-If there is a division within the individual Christian, there is certain to be a division without.
-As soon as the Lord gives to any man light, he proceeds to separate himself from the darkness around; he secedes from a merely worldly religion of outward ceremonial, for nothing short of the gospel of Christ will now satisfy him; and he withdraws himself from worldly society and frivolous amusements.
+Darkness by itself is quiet and undisturbed, but when the Lord sends in the light, a conflict arises because light and darkness are opposed to each other.
+This battle will continue until the believer is fully transformed into light in the Lord.
+If there is division within the believer, there will certainly be division outside as well.
+As soon as God gives someone light, they begin to separate themselves from the darkness around them.
+They leave behind the mere outward religion of rituals because only the gospel of Christ satisfies them now.
+They also withdraw from worldly company and shallow amusements.

-He also seeks the company of the saints, for “we know we have passed from death unto life, because we love the brethren.”
-The light gathers to itself, and the darkness gathers to itself.
-What God has divided—let us never try to unite; but as Christ went outside the camp, bearing His reproach, so let us come out from the ungodly, and be a peculiar people.
-He was holy, harmless, undefiled, separate from sinners; and, as He was—so we are to be nonconformists to the world, dissenting from all sin, and distinguished from the rest of mankind by our likeness to our Master!
+The believer seeks the company of other Christians, for “we know we have passed from death to life, because we love the brethren.”
+Light gathers to light, and darkness gathers to darkness.
+What God has separated, let us never try to unite.
+Just as Christ went outside the camp, bearing His reproach, let us separate ourselves from ungodliness and be a peculiar people.
+Christ was holy, harmless, undefiled, and separate from sinners.
+As He was, so we are to be—nonconformists to the world, rejecting sin and standing out by our likeness to our Master.

 Morning and Evening - July 9